tillg/site2chunks/README.md

 6. **GenerateQA** Generate test questions for retrieval evaluation ✅
    * Extract existing interview questions from content
    * Generate synthetic questions using LLM
-   * Interactive review and curation interface
+   * Markdown-based storage for easy review and version control
-   * Export to standard test formats (JSON, CSV, TREC)
+   * Merge to JSON for Swift/RAG integration

 ## Usage